DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 - The other half are the really good powers that require money to buy.
 - Regardless of if you get a free power or a paid power, you can only get ONE power per vendor.

+#### Memories
+- Memories will give money on pickup to encourage exploration

 ### Toxicity & Relapse
 - Bigger tolerance meter / more drugs until relapse
 - when you relapse, both hands tweak out for 5 secs.